1. Home>

 Asistir in the Indicative Present Continuous

 The Indicative Present Continuous of asistir is used to talk about something that is happening continuously or right now.
-For example, "estoy asistiendo", meaning "I am assisting".
+For example, "estoy asistiendo", meaning "I am attending".

 In Spanish, the Indicative Present Continuous is known as "El Presente Progresivo".